HtewechIheb/ENICarthage-GDSC-Web-Development-Track/Lesson4 - JavaScript Programming Fundamentals/lesson.md

 As we said, the `this` keyword inside the methods refers to the object instance.

-Objects generated from classes can be manipulated in the same way as object literals:
+Objects generated from classes can be manipulated the same way we did earlier:

 ```JavaScript
 const jane = new Employee('Jane', 'Doe', 'Developer');